 Unvaccinated siblings of a student who has symptoms and meets COVID-19 Exclusion Criteria should be excluded from school until the symptomatic individual receives a negative test result.
 If the symptomatic individual tests positive, the sibling will need to quarantine.
 Unvaccinated individuals who have been diagnosed with COVID-19 in the past 90 days do NOT need to be excluded from school if:

-2) if they have had close contact with someone with COVID-19 and are asymptomatic.
+- 1) they have engaged in domestic and/or international travel; or - 2) if they have had close contact with someone with COVID-19 and are asymptomatic.